 Hey there, I’m Cara, a photographer who uses Photoshop frequently.
-A couple of weeks ago, June showed you how to merge layers.
-This can be helpful for organizing your layers panel and saving time by editing all merged layers at once.
+If you’ve been using Photoshop for a while, you probably already know how to merge layers, which can be helpful for organizing your layers panel and saving time by editing all merged layers at once.

 However, you might find that you need to separate those elements again.
 Perhaps you made a mistake that you need to fix or you need to make separate edits to one of the elements.

 Unmerging layers can be super simple or rather complicated depending on where you are in the editing process.
 Let me show you what I mean!

 Let’s work with this simple design I created with a few shapes.
 Each of the four shapes was originally on its own layer, but I merged them into one.

 I just merged them and have made no other edits.
 At this point, the simplest way to unmerge the layers is to undo my last command.
 Hit Ctrl + Z or Command + Z on the keyboard to undo the last step.